jni/git-tutorial/main.md

 ![Revision hell](images/revhell.png)

+Notice:

+- Different versions of the same document have different filenames.
+- The date and author of a change are encoded haphazardly in the filename.
+- Serial edits by different authors are concatenated in the filename, with no indication as to whose edit came first.
+- These are just five files in one directory; other revisions are probably scattered around my various hard drives and as email attachments.

-That is known as _revision hell_, and it happens when you don't use revision control, even if you are working alone.
+This is known as _revision hell_, and it happens when you don't use revision control, even if you are working alone.
 Systems such as Git save you from this.

 # Git theory